Generate Connection Points

-Tie points are corresponding image points that can construct a stereo model or establish connections between adjacent models (images).
-Generating tie points helps improve accuracy during geometric correction, ensuring spatial consistency of images.
+Connection points are homologous image points that can construct 3D models or establish connection relationships between adjacent models (images).
+Generating connection points helps improve accuracy during geometric correction, ensuring the spatial consistency of the imagery.

 Parameter Description